What is Fit Out?

 - Passion & Commitment

 In your search for the perfect partner to bring your fit out to a successful conclusion, you will not be able to find a better company than Summertown Interiors.
-Summertown is the premier sustainable contractor in the UAE and one of the top ten interior fit out companies in the country.
+Summertown is the premier sustainable contractor in the UAE and one of the top ten interior fit out, and design and build companies in the country.
 For over 20 years, Summertown has been providing exceptional service for its clients, from government agencies to multi-nationals and local enterprises.
 It has executed more sustainable interior projects with 100% success rate in the UAE than any other contractors.

 Summertown is the UAE specialist in green and sustainable fit outs.
 It was the first contractor to occupy the prestigious LEED Gold certified interiors in the UAE.
 It was also awarded the LEED Gold certification for its existing building operations and maintenance (LEED BOM) and it has tirelessly advocated for sustainable design.